Kartik8Dwivedi/Hisaab/README.md

 # Hisaab by Team RM -RF /*

-An advanced social media analytics platform delivering deep insights into your social media engagement using AI-powered tools.
-Developed for the Level Supermind Hackathon, Hisaab leverages DataStax Astra DB and Langflow to analyze data and provide actionable recommendations.
+An advanced social media analytics platform delivering deep insights into your social media engagement using AI-powered tools.Hisaab leverages DataStax Astra DB and Langflow to analyze data and provide actionable recommendations.

 ---